autumn-mck/akkoma-ebooks/README.md

 # pleroma-ebooks

 this is a very slightly modified version of <https://github.com/ioistired/pleroma-ebooks>
+current changes:
-current changes: removes any generated @'s in replies to prevent accidentally mentioning somebody else on the same instance
+- removes any generated @'s in replies to prevent accidentally mentioning somebody else on the same instance
+- adds a config option to ban the specified words from appearing in generated posts

 It's like [@AgathaSorceress's mstdn-ebooks] but it supports Pleroma better.